ramvittal/octank-claims-master/README.md

 # Octank Claims Master

+This is a prototype for migrating on-prem 3-tier claims web app, oracle DB and batch claims processing to AWS using Serverless framework and services such as AWS SAM, AWS Lamdba, AWS Step Functions, Amazon Aurora, Amazon CloudWatch, AWS Amplify, Amazon API Gateway, Angular, S3 etc.
-This is a prototype for migrating on-prem claims app to AWS.
-This repo provides information on how to setup the environment for migration.
+This repo provides information on how to setup the environment for migration to AWS.

 ## Setup Instructions